No. 4 Stanford women top No. 9 Arizona, wrap up Pac-12 title

 The Wildcats (15-3, 13-3) went more than four minutes without scoring late in the first half, missing five straight field goals during one stretch and 10 of 11 as they finished the half shooting 29% (8 for 28).

+“They made Aari really work to take pull-up jumpers, which is a really hard shot with congestion.
+It wasn’t easy,” Arizona coach Adia Barnes said.
+“We need some other productivity.
+They made us pay for the little mistakes.
+We didn’t think we played our best game.
+They make you do that.
+They make you play ugly.”

 Arizona’s second seven-game winning streak of the season ended just like the first one, with a loss to Stanford.
-The Wildcats were 7-0 before they were routed at home by the Cardinal on Jan.
+The Wildcats were 7-0 before they took a lopsided loss at home to the Cardinal on Jan.
 1.

+“We’ve got to get better, work on the little things, go back and watch film,” McDonald said.
+“There’s a lot of basketball left to be played.”

 Haley Jones had 13 points, eight rebounds and two steals for Stanford but also committed seven of her team’s 16 turnovers.